Planning & Analysis

 Financial accounting and reporting can be complex and time-consuming for CPG companies, particularly when managing complex supply chains, inventory management, and forecasting demand.

 Our team of experts has years of experience in the CPG industry and can provide customized accounting solutions that fit your business needs.
-In addition, we understand the unique financial accounting and reporting requirements of Consumer Packaged Goods (CPG) companies.
+We also understand the unique financial accounting and reporting requirements of Consumer Packaged Goods (CPG) companies.

 Our outsourced controller and accounting services include: